Belém: Cuisine

 The local Amerindian culture makes use of local ingredients to create the colors and flavors of its cuisine.
 One such ingredient, a fruit named "Cupuaçu", comes from the Cupuaçu tree, found in the Amazonian forest.
 Cupuaçu is easily identified by its unique smell and sour taste.
 Its pulp is also extracted to make juices, candies, jellies, liquors, and ice cream.
 Açaí is a palm tree with a long, thin stem.
-The palm fruits from this tree are purple in color with a earthy and fruity taste.
+The palm fruits from this tree are purple in color with an earthy and fruity taste.
 Long prized by the local population, it recently it has also reached the national menu.

 Belém has been part of the UNESCO Creative Cities Network in the category of gastronomy since 2015.

 World Social Forum

 The World Social Forum 2009 took place from January 27 to February 1 in Belém.

 Sports

 Estádio Olímpico do Pará in Belém.

 The three main football teams in Pará are based in Belém: Paysandu, Remo and Tuna Luso.
 Paysandu based in São Braz, play at the 16,200 capacity Estádio da Curuzú, the oldest stadium of Pará state; Remo, based in Travessa Antônio Baena, play at the 17,250 capacity Baenão; and Tuna Luso-Brasileira based in Souza play at the much smaller 6,500 Estádio Francisco Vasques.
 The latter stadium is currently the home of Clube Municipal Ananindeua who represent the very large suburb of Ananindeua.

 The Estádio Olímpico do Pará is the biggest in the city and hosts 45,000 spectators, the stadium hosts the Grande Premio Brasil de Atletismo, that is part of the IAAF World Challenge as well as Sport Club Belém and the aforementioned teams for large matches.

 União Esportiva used to be a relatively successful club based in the city but was disbanded in 1965.